ihababdelkareem/crawler/README.md

 # Web Crawler

-This project is a simple web-crawler that explores all URLs found under the web-pages found from a starting URL.
+This project is a simple web-crawler that explores all URLs found under the web-pages from a starting URL.
 It is constrained to a single subdomain, meaning that only links matching the subdomain of the starting link are explored.
 All links however that are found under a crawled web-page are logged.
 The crawler can be configured with options such as the `number of threads to use`, which `URL to start from`, and whether or not to `log all pages found under an explored URL`.

 ## Functionality